 Did you know that the seeds of butternut squash are edible?

-Just like this recipe for roasted pumpkin seeds, they make a healthy snack.
+Like this recipe for roasted pumpkin seeds, they make a healthy snack.
 They are also great to use as a garnish for homemade soups.

 Transfer the seeds to a paper towel and pat dry.
-Place the dry seeds in a bowl and season with a drizzle of olive oil, salt and pepper to taste.
+Place the dry seeds in a bowl and season with a drizzle of olive oil, salt, and pepper to taste.
 Toss to coat.

 Tips

-- If possible, use any variety of ripe pears as they provide just a hint of sweetness to the soup.
+- If possible, use any variety of ripe pears, as they provide just a hint of sweetness to the soup.

 - Store leftovers in the refrigerator in an airtight container for up to 5 days.

-- Feel free to season with your favorite spices -paprika, turmeric, curry all work well with the natural sweetness of this soup.
+- Feel free to season with your favorite spices -paprika, turmeric, and curry all work well with the natural sweetness of this soup.

 Recipe origins

 The original recipe is from one of my preferred cooks, Dave Lieberman.
-If interested, the original recipe can be found on the food network.
+If interested, the recipe can be found on the food network.
 As usual, I’ve adapted this soup to suit my preferences.

 I roasted the squash in the oven; I substituted the rosemary with a bay leaf and ginger.
 To reduce the number of saturated fats, I replaced the butter with extra virgin olive oil and eliminated the cream.

-THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.
+THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 Ciao for now,